 Mr. Ding (Gardon) Gao is a co-founder of the Company.
-He has served as our Chief Technology Officer since April 2014 and our Director since December 2017.
+He has served as our Chief Technology Officer since April 2014 and was our Director from December 2017 to December 2021.
 Mr. Gao joined us in 2014.
 Prior to that, Mr. Gao served as software architect from 2010 to 2014 at Tencent Holdings Limited.
 Mr. Gao received a bachelor's degree in management of information system from Dalian Maritime University.